 Build and design

-The favourable ratio of aluminium to plastic to gives out a luxurious vibe, although the big ‘AKG’ slapped across the ear cups not suit everyone, especially if you get one of the models in youthful bright colours.
+The favourable ratio of aluminium to plastic gives out a luxurious vibe, although the big ‘AKG’ slapped across the earcups will not suit everyone's tastes, especially if you get one of the models in youthful bright colours.

 However, the ones we tested in black and silver are subdued enough to be cool.

 And they’re practical, too.
 They’re comfortable to wear, even with glasses, and they don’t get warm too quickly.
 And when you’re done listening, the earcups swivel flat and fold inwards, small enough to fit in a coat pocket.